Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Backward Approximate Dynamic Programming

-A commonly used architecture for VFAs is a linear model (that is, linear in the parameters), $\bar{V}_t(S_t|\theta_t)=\theta_{t,0}+\sum\limits_{f\ \in \mathcal{F}}\theta_{t,f}\phi_f(S_t)$ where $\phi_f$ for $f \in \mathcal{F}$ are basis functions of the states that must be chosen beforehand and should be appropriate for the application (picking these is not a trivial task).
-If basis functions are chosen poorly, solution quality will suffer.
-This paper utilizes basis functions of the state that are relevant to the energy storage problem.
-These are described in greater detail in Section \ref{Numerical Results}.
+A commonly used architecture for VFAs is a linear model (that is, linear in the parameters), $\bar{V}_t(S_t|\theta_t)=\sum\limits_{k=0}^n \theta_{t,k}\phi_k(S_t)$ where $\phi_0(S_t)=1$ and $\phi_k(S_t)$ for $k \in \left\lbrace 1, 2, ..., n \right\rbrace$ are basis functions of the states that must be chosen beforehand and should be appropriate for the application.
+Picking these is not a trivial task and if basis functions are chosen poorly, solution quality will suffer.
+This paper utilizes basis functions that are relevant to the energy storage problem which are described in greater detail in Section \ref{Numerical Results}.

 Note that, despite only utilizing a linear VFA in this paper, the structure of Algorithm \ref{alg:Lin VFA} can be generalized to work for many parametric or even nonparametric approximations for $\bar{V}_t(S_t)$.
 This requires using the appropriate method for fitting the function given the pairs of sampled pre-decision states and their values and storing any parameters or data necessary for simulating forward.